-Emergency Transportation Routes Phase 2
+Emergency Transportation Routes

 Regional Emergency Transportation Routes (ETRs) are defined as priority routes targeted during an emergency for rapid damage assessment and debris-clearance.
 They are used to facilitate life-saving and life-sustaining response activities, including the transport of first responders (e.g., police, fire and emergency medical services), fuel, essential supplies and patients.

-PROJECT BACKGROUND
+PROJECT BACKGROUND & GROUNDWORK

 The Regional ETR project was initially identified in Metro’s 2018 Regional Transportation Plan as a necessary step to better integrate transportation with planning for resiliency, recovery, and emergency response.
+Funding for the project was provided by the Urban Areas Security Initiative (UASI) grant from the Federal Emergency Management Agency (FEMA).

-CURRENT WORK - PHASE 2 (2024-2026)
+PHASE 2 (2024-2026)

 PROJECT WORK GROUP